huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 As the script is based on the `Trainer` API, refer to the [Trainer docs](https://huggingface.co/transformers/main_classes/trainer.html) for more information about ``Trainer`` and ``TrainingArguments``.

+[OVH cloud](https://www.ovh.com/world/) has generously offered free compute for this sprint.
+Please refer to [this video](https://www.youtube.com/watch?v=2hlkWAESMk8&ab_channel=Databuzzword) to get started with OVH.

 ## How to upload my trained checkpoint